JunhoeChoi/CVAR-Portfolio-Optimization-and-Volatility-Evaluation/README.md

 ## Overview

-This project builds a **CVaR-minimizing portfolio** using linear programming and evaluates its performance against Max-Sharpe and MVO portfolios.
+This project builds a **CVaR-minimizing portfolio** using linear programming and evaluates its performance against Max-Sharpe portfolios.
 It also implements a full volatility forecasting pipeline using GARCH-family models — and rigorously stress tests the optimized portfolio under crisis scenarios.

 The core motivation: traditional mean-variance optimization ignores tail risk.
 This project directly addresses that by minimizing **Conditional Value-at-Risk (CVaR)** at the 95% confidence level using the Rockafellar–Uryasev LP formulation — the industry-standard approach for tail risk optimization.